 Attorney Jeff Davis, representing the applicant Richard Moscarito, expressed that variances would be required to do anything on this property.
 The question is that the applicant would need a variance for any improvements that would need to be done on this property.
 Nothing can be done without the granting of the variance.

-David Rapasadi, (the) next door neighbor, expressed that the property does need to be improved, and that the objections are in regards to the property is (being) small and the issue is very sensitive (and) he supports his neighbors.
+David Rapasadi, the next door neighbor, expressed that the property does need to be improved, and that the objections are in regards to the property being small and the issue is very sensitive and he supports his neighbors.
 He expressed that he would like to have the board be conscious and give attention to the neighboring oppositions.
 The rental issue will impact the neighborhood atmosphere.
 Bigger is not necessarily better.
 The problems with the drainage will be creating an impact on the neighbors.

 Attorney Scott Molnar clarified that any questions or opinions expressed be in direct relation to the variances and all questions be addressed to the board.